Package insert / product label

-Dispense in a tight container as defined in the USP.
-Use child-resistant closure (as required).
+Dispense in a tight container as defined in the USP using a child-resistant closure.

 - Clinical and Laboratory Standards Institute, Approved Standard: Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria that Grow Aerobically; Approved Standard – Ninth Edition, Vol. 32 (2): M07-A9, Wayne, PA, January, 2012.